AlexMcGilvray/HaxeSummerJam2024/docs/devlog.md

+# 2024-06-15 1934

+Got a lot of the work done that I'd hoped to get done in the scope of a jam.
+Also enough art that I now have to worry about crafting UI pagination.

 # 2024-06-11 1554

 Cutting grass now emits a default crafting material pickup which the player can "pick up" but currently nothing happens.